pantherman594/ps9-pantherman594/README.md

 ### Part 2: Tree map with a binary search tree: `TreeMapCS2.java`
 I have provided skeleton code for a tree-based implementation of the `MapCS2` interface in the `TreeMapCS2.java` file.
 Your tree map implementation will include all of the interface methods, plus the following components:

 * You will create your trees using an inner `Node` class, whose instance variables will include `Key k, Value v, Node rightchild`, and `Node leftchild`.
+You will define this inner class.

 * Every `TreeMapCS2` object will have a pointer to the top `Node` and a size variable.